Loading

 Keypoints

-• Modifiers are those keywords that come before the declaration of the class, interface, and its members.
+• Modifiers are keywords that precede the declaration of a class, interface, or its members, defining their scope, access level, and behavior within the application.

 public class JavaClass{